 In Ephesus, Turkey, see fascinating excavations like the Temple of Hadrian, one of the Seven Wonders of the Ancient World.

 Spend time in the breathtaking city of Venice before sailing to Montenegro.
 See picturesque Baroque churches, kayak through Kotor Bay, or sample local wine in the stunning countryside outside of the city.

 Visit the ancient city of Messina, Sicily, where you can tour the ancient Greek Theatre of Taormina, follow meandering mountain roads along the Italian coast, or unwind at a beachside bar and cafe.
 Sail north to the exciting city of Naples, home of the active volcano Mt.
 Vesuvius and the ruins of Pompeii.

-At Florence and Pisa, admire the glorious artwork and architecture of the Renaissance, then sail on to Rome to disembark and see historic landmarks like the Colosseum, the Roman Forum, and St. Peter’s Square.
+At Florence and Pisa, admire the glorious artwork and architecture of the Renaissance, then sail on to Rome’s cruise port to disembark and see historic landmarks like the Colosseum, the Roman Forum, and St. Peter’s Square.

 Italy, France, and Spain